 Set Your Alarm

 Let’s be honest, there haven’t been many reasons to leave the house over the last year and a half!
 But that also probably means you’ve got out of the habit of setting your home alarm.
-Having an alarm installed in your home is all well and good, but if you don’t actually set it when you go out, then it’s absolutely worthless.
+Having an alarm installed as part of your home security system is all well and good, but if you don’t actually set it when you go out, then it’s absolutely worthless.
 If your alarm system has been lying dormant and gathering dust, the first thing you should do is give it a once over and see if it needs a service.
 Making sure it’s all in working order is important, so if you can test it (and know how), do so.
 If something seems wrong, contact your security company and ask for a service.
 Once you know it’s all working properly, you need to get back into the habit of setting it when you leave the house.
 Whether you set yourself a reminder to go off 5 minutes before you leave or stick a post-it note on the front door to remind yourself, it doesn’t matter – as long as it gets you to set the alarm!

-Don’t Hide a Spare Key
+Home Security 101 – Don’t Hide a Spare Key

 To be clear, we don’t mean you shouldn’t have a spare key, or keep it somewhere convenient so that you can get into your house if you lose your keys.
 What we mean is to not hide them in obvious places, like in a flowerpot, under a rock, above the doorframe, or god forbid under the doormat!
 Instead, invest in a key safe, These can be attached anywhere on the outside of your house, and can only be opened either by key or security code entry.
 This means you have a spare key if you need it, but it’s in a safe place only you can access.